 You don't want to leave any diseased plants in your garden over the winter.
-If you are able to do only one fall garden chore, taking out the sick and infirm is what you want to do.
+If you can do only one fall garden chore, taking out the sick and infirm is what you want to do.

 Lancelot ended up at Stowe working for William Kent - the eminent painter and Landscape Architect.
-Stowe was commissioned in the 1730’s.
+Stowe was commissioned in the 1730s.
 The garden at Stowe was a landscape garden.
 Lots of straight lines and formality.
-The garden looked like a painting with an 11 acre lake.
+The garden looked like a painting with an 11-acre lake.
 The main area was the Elysian Fields; 40 acres featuring buildings and monuments that flank two narrow lakes called the River Styx.
-The monuments honored th virtuous men of Britian
+The monuments honored the virtuous men of Britain

-The time spent with Kent at Stowe not only transformed the land, it transformed Lancelot from a gardener into a Landscape Architect.
+The time spent with Kent at Stowe not only transformed the land, but it also transformed Lancelot from a gardener into a Landscape Architect.
 It was his big break.

 After Stowe, Brown traveled all over England as a freelancer.
-Brown’ skill and his nickname came from seeing the “capabilities” of the landscape.
+Brown’s skill and his nickname came from seeing the “capabilities” of the landscape.

 He became so popular that everyone with means wanted a Capability Brown landscape - they craved his garden designs and garden temples.
 What everyone wanted was beauty and Capability delivered just that: beautiful gardens.
 Today, at least 20 of his gardens remain and are in the care of England’s National Trust.

 #OTD Today is the birthday of Agoston Haraszthy, who was born on this day in 1812.

 Haraszthy's family was Hungarian nobility.
 In 1840, he immigrated to the United States.
 Back home, Haraszthy had gotten hold of a book that reported the Wisconsin territory offered the finest land in America.
 So, he went there first.
 Since Haraszthy’s dream was to make European wine in America, he quickly discovered Wisconsin was not the place for that.